The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: The geometric Breuil--M ezard conjecture for the stacks X 2,red

 \begin{thm} Suppose $p > 2$.
 We have: \begin{itemize} \item $Z^{\sigma} = \mathcal{X}_{2,\red}^\sigma$, if the weight $\sigma$ is not Steinberg, while \item $Z^{\chi\otimes \St} = \mathcal{X}_{2,\red}^\chi + \mathcal{X}_{2,\red}^{\chi \otimes \St}$ if the weight $\sigma \cong \chi \otimes \St$ is Steinberg. \end{itemize} In particular $\sigma \in W(\rbar)$ if and only if $\rbar$ lies on $\cX^{\sigma}_{2,\red}$ if $\sigma$ is not Steinberg, or on $\mathcal{X}_{2,\red}^\chi \cup \mathcal{X}_{2,\red}^{\chi \otimes \St}$ if $\sigma \cong \chi \otimes \St$ is Steinberg. \end{thm}

 Essentially the same statement appears at \cite[Thm~8.6.2]{EGmoduli}, and the argument given there invokes an earlier version of this paper\footnote{As mentioned in the introduction, the reference [CEGS19, Thm.~5.2.2] in \cite{EGmoduli} is Theorem~\ref{thm:stack version of geometric Breuil--Mezard} of this paper, while the reference [CEGS19, Lem.~B.5] in \cite{EGmoduli} is \cegsBtresramlemma.}.
-The proof we give below has the same major beats as the argument in \cite{EGmoduli}, but is rearranged to delay until as late as possible making any references to the earlier parts of this paper.
+The proof we give below is independent of the proof of \cite[Thm~8.6.2]{EGmoduli}, but has the same major beats, and is rearranged to delay until as late as possible making any references to the earlier parts of this paper.
 Indeed the proof now only invokes the generic reducedness of Theorem~\ref{prop: generically reduced special fibre deformation ring} (but certainly invokes it in a crucial way);\ we hope that this clarifies the various dependencies involved.

 However, we also take the opportunity to repair a small gap in the argument given at \cite[Thm~8.6.2]{EGmoduli}.
 It is claimed there that [CEGS19, Thm.~5.2.2(2)] (i.e., our Theorem~\ref{thm:stack version of geometric Breuil--Mezard}(2)) implies that $\cX^{\sigma}_{2,\red}$ has a dense set of finite type points corresponding to representations $\rbar$ whose only non-Steinberg Serre weight is $\sigma$.
 Although the conclusion is certainly true, the deduction is incorrect, or at least seems to presume that $\cX^{\sigma}_{2,\red}$ can be identified with our $\cZ(\sigma)$.
-We replace this claim with an argument using Lemma~\ref{lem:one-rep-with-one-serre-weight}, which does follow from Theorem~\ref{thm:stack version of geometric Breuil--Mezard} (though as previously noted can also be proved without it).
+We replace this claim with an argument using Lemma~\ref{lem:one-rep-with-one-serre-weight}, which does follow from Theorem~\ref{thm:stack version of geometric Breuil--Mezard} (or from the results of \cite{gls13}, as previously noted).
 The claim about points of $\cX^{\sigma}_{2,\red}$ will follow once Theorem~\ref{thm:component-thm-in-last-sec} is proved, as explained in Remark~\ref{rem:promotion}.

 \begin{proof}[Proof of Theorem~\ref{thm:component-thm-in-last-sec}] Consider first the non-Steinberg case.
 The finite type points in the support of the effective cycle $Z^{\sigma}$ are precisely the representations having $\sigma$ as a Serre weight.
 By Lemma~\ref{lem:one-rep-with-one-serre-weight} each component $\cX^{\sigma'}_{2,\red}$ with $\sigma' \neq \sigma$ has a finite type point for which $\sigma$ is not a Serre weight;\ therefore $\cX^{\sigma'}_{2,\red}$ cannot occur in the cycle $Z^{\sigma}$.
 It follows that $Z^{\sigma} = \mu_{\sigma}(\rbar_{\sigma}) \cdot \cX^{\sigma}_{2,\red}$ with $\rbar_{\sigma}$ as in Remark~\ref{rem:how-to-get-Z}, and that $\mu_{\sigma}(\rbar_{\sigma'}) = 0$ for all $\sigma' \neq \sigma$.
 Note that we can already deduce that $\sigma \in W(\rbar)$ if and only if $\rbar$ lies on $\cX^{\sigma}_{2,\red}$.